Kannazuki no Miko

 Kannazuki no Miko (神無月の巫女) is a Japanese yuri manga series created by Kaishaku.
 The series, centering on the relationship between main characters Himeko and Chikane, also has elements of mecha themes in its plot.
 The 14-chapter series was serialized by Kadokawa Shoten in the monthly Shōnen Ace magazine from 2004 to 2005.

 The series was adapted into a 12-episode anime by TNK and Geneon Entertainment, which aired in Japan from October to December 2004.
 A drama CD, based on the anime version, was released on November 25, 2004 by Geneon.
 In North America the manga was licensed by Tokyopop and the anime by Geneon USA; the anime license was transferred to Sentai Filmworks in 2009.
 In 2010, the anime aired on the Anime Network as Destiny of the Shrine Maiden.

-A spin-off manga titled Himekami no Miko (姫神の巫女) started serialization on the July 2020 issue of ASCII Media Works' monthly Dengeki Maoh magazine.
+A spin-off manga titled Himekami no Miko (姫神の巫女) started serialization in the July 2020 issue of ASCII Media Works' monthly Dengeki Maoh magazine.